Print This Article

 Save Money on Heating Fuel Overnight

-While brainstorming ways to cut down on our heating fuel costs this winter, one of the ideas that my husband and I came up with was to lower our thermostat at night while the family is sleeping.
-We’d have to make an initial investment by purchasing new bedding and warm sleepwear, but would recover the money invested in fuel savings.
+While brainstorming ways to save money on heating fuel costs this winter, one of the ideas that my husband and I came up with was to lower our thermostat at night while the family is sleeping.

 Is Bedding Really an Investment?

-You may be wondering, “Is it a good move to spend money on bedding and warm sleepwear in the hopes of saving on heating costs?”
-You bet!
-The money spent on these supplies is a one-time investment, meaning you pay one time and you have something permanently.
-Money spent on heating is not a one-time expense, but a continuous expense.
 That means if you pay to have heat today, you have heat today only.
 If you don’t pay tomorrow, you don’t have heat tomorrow.
 With this in mind, we can see that making a one-time investment now in warmer supplies will allow you to lower your heating costs forever.
 What a winning equation!

 Invest: “To put (money) to use, by purchase or expenditure, in something offering potential profitable returns, as interest, income, or appreciation in value.”